iComputerfreak/NotifierBot/README.md

 │   ├── screenshot.sh
 │   └── telegram.sh
 └── urlwatcher
+    ├── Package.swift
+    ├── Sources
-    └── urlwatcher.sh
+    └── urlwatcher.sh.old

-5 directories, 8 files
 ```

 ### Adding the urlwatch script to crontab
 For the urlwatch script to be periodically executed, you have to create a cronjob for it.
 1. Edit the crontab file: `crontab -e`
-2. Add the following line at the end: `*/10 * * * * /path/to/your/install/directory/urlwatcher/urlwatcher.sh`
+2. Add the following line at the end: `*/30 * * * * /path/to/your/install/directory/urlwatcher`
-This executes the script every 10 minutes.
+This executes the script every 30 minutes.
 To execute it e.g. every hour, use `0 * * * *` (every time the minute is zero).
 3. Save the file

 ## Setup